Tag: learn

 Some variation of this question is often asked of high school students, college students, recent graduates, job interviewees.
 In this particular time of COVID-19, it seems a little far-fetched to even make a plan.

-Depending on your personality and training/learning, you may have a plan laid out for even 10- or 20-years.
-Others look at their past life and the future, and say why bother?
+Depending on your personality and training/learning, you may have a plan laid out for even 10- or 20-years. look at their past and the , and say why bother?
 Who knows what the next monkey-wrench will be.

-If you look at the verses from Luke in sequence and ending with Acts, you see a in plans.
-Peter is a major focal point as he moves from fisherman, to acquaintance, to follower (i.e., ), to inner-circle follower, to healer and herald, to an even smaller inner-circle, to transformed (by the ), to preacher and leader.
+If you look at the verses from Luke in sequence and ending with Acts, you see a change in plans.
+Peter is a major focal point as he moves from fisherman, to acquaintance, to follower (i.e., disciple), to inner-circle follower, to faith healer and herald, to an even smaller inner-circle, to transformed (by the Spirit), to preacher and .
 This was not part of Peter’s plan.

 It’s not that plans are bad.
-Jesus even praised planning (Luke 14:28-32).
-However, we have to be ready and willing to toss out our plans when Jesus calls.
+Jesus even praised (Luke 14:28-32).
+However, we have to be and willing to toss out our plans when Jesus calls.

 Plans are our way to control our circumstances.
 This is why we have planning departments.
 This is even how we have modern agriculture.
 Planning is good.

-Planning still has to yield to Jesus’ .
+Planning still has to yield to Jesus’ call.
 That’s where we often fail.

 There will be many churches, businesses, cities, and even families that will not recover from COVID-19.
 In many cases, no amount of planning will prevent that.
 On the other hand, churches (especially) chose to not be agile, because that is not the way we’ve done it before.